Unit 1 Economic Problems & Principles

 Suddenly banks and other financial institutions that held billions in these toxic assets witnessed their value evaporate into huge losses.
 The financial crisis began to unfold as institutions "too big to fail" folded in bankruptcy, confidence in the markets faltered, and bailouts became reality.

-Fallacy # 2 & Assumptions # 4, 5, & 6 - An Economic System Based on the Belief That We Are Rational, Self-Interested Beings Maximizes Individual Freedom
+FALLACY 2 → An Economic System Based on the Belief That We Are Rational, Self-Interested Beings

 The fallacy of self-interest as rational, simplified human behaviour.

-CENTRAL QUESTION → Can stable economic order be created in a modern and complex world simply by unleashing individual freedom and self-interest?
+CENTRAL QUESTION IN THE TRAP DOCUMENTARY → Can stable economic order be created in a modern and complex world simply by unleashing individual freedom and self-interest?

 The Free Market Claim → Individual freedom allows for self-directing individuals to maximize personal advantage by acting in their own self-interest according to market incentives and performance targets all the while balancing one's self-interest against all others.